manavt/Kalebr-Test-App/README.md

 #This app uses Solr as search engine to give better searching experience .
 Run your solr using below commands .

-bundle exec rake sunsport:solr:start
+bundle exec rake sunspot:solr:start

 Step-8:

- Finally hit below command and cheers .
+#Finally hit below command and cheers .

 rails server . # it starts the server on http://localhost:3000